enzomanuelmangano/react-native-chessboard/README.md

 ### `getState: () => ChessboardState;`

-Returns the current state of the chessboard (which can also be retrieved using the onMove callback)
+Returns the current state of the chessboard (which can also be retrieved using the onMove callback).

 ---